armory/docs/content/en/plugins/scale-agent/release-notes/agent-plugin/agent-plug-v-0-9-84.md

 ---

 Changes:
-- Add filter to process cache events just if the account is know and connected
+- Enhance filter to process cache events only if the account is known and connected.

 Refactor:
-- Agent and Clouddriver disconnection to ensure a account has just one agent doing caching
+- Agent and Clouddriver disconnection to ensure accounts with only one agent doing caching.
-- Agent registration process to ensure don't have invalid assignments under `kubesvc_assignments` table
+- Agent registration process to ensure there aren't invalid assignments under `kubesvc_assignments` table.